janlodewijk/leaders_jersey/README.md

 requirements.txt
 ```

+## 🔄 Running the ETL Process

+You can trigger the ETL pipelines from the Django Admin panel:

+- Go to Admin → ETL → ETL Runs → Add
+- Select the race, stage, and ETL type (startlist, stage info, stage results)
+- Click "Run ETL" to fetch and load the data automatically.

 🗺️ **Roadmap**

     🟢 Add form validation & improved UX

     🟢 Add real GC comparison + highlight if user beats it

     🔜 Deploy to the web (Render or Railway)

     🔜 Mobile layout improvements

     🔜 Email notifications (optional)

-🙌 **Credits**
+**Credits**

     Built with ❤️ by Jan Lodewijk Eshuis
     Data provided by ProCyclingStats.com

+**Licence**

     © 2025 Jan Lodewijk Eshuis.
 All rights reserved.

     This project is intended for demonstration and private testing purposes only.
     Unauthorized copying, modification, or distribution is prohibited without written permission.